davelively14/snapterest/README.md

   - Bundles dependency files together so that node modules can be used by the application
 - babelify
   - Needed for JSX
+  - Ensure you have the `.babelrc` file created and configured (see below under Deviations, .babelrc section)
 - vinyl-source-stream
   - Needed to use browserify and gulp together?
 Not really clear yet how it does that.
 - react